ENAMOUR-KI/KI_intend_recognition/dataset/README.md

 #### paw:

-Command the dog to stick out its front paw
-Of dogs, to present one’s paw for a handshake with a human.
+Command the dog to stick out its front paw, to present one’s paw for a handshake with a human.

 ## Emotions